Harrychangtw/portfolio_site/content/projects/2024_08_19_classics_reimagined.md

 Despite the challenges of filming, the moment the video ended and I heard the applause from the entire audience, I was convinced that all the effort poured into that short minute and a half was worthwhile and had no regrets.

+## Acknowledgments
+Special thanks to all the students who participated in this performance, especially the directors, scriptwriters, and all the partners who worked tirelessly behind the scenes.
+Your efforts and creativity made this performance possible and gave me the opportunity to capture these wonderful memories through video.